-According to the American Cancer Society, 1 in 8 women will be diagnosed with breast cancer sometime in their lifetime.
-While the biggest risk factors of developing breast cancer are your age and gender — other factors can also increase an individual’s risk including genetic makeup, personal/family history, dense breast tissue and more.
+According to the American Cancer Society, 1 in 8 women will be diagnosed with breast cancer in their lifetime.
+While the biggest risk factors of developing breast cancer are your age and gender — other factors that can also increase your risk include genetic makeup, personal/family history, dense breast tissue and more.

 Be proactive about your health and determine if you are considered high-risk for breast cancer by taking the below Breast Cancer Risk Assessment.

 Please answer YES or NO to the questions below.